JOJ0/joj0.github.io/_posts/2018-11-3-the-charging-tape.md

 Alright, let's do something boring: Building a battery charger.
 So why would you do that?
 I dont't have any idea, just go buy one! ;-) But apparently I had a reason to build one myself:

-Some time ago I built a couple of rechargeable micro-battery-packs which are featured in [this post]({% post_url 2017-7-6-das-adhs %})<br>After trying to load one of them with an old NiCd fast-charger I learned the hard way how my batteries actually look from the inside:
+Some time ago I built a couple of rechargeable micro-battery-packs which are featured in [this post]({% post_url 2017-7-6-das-adhs %})<br>After trying to recharge one of them with an old NiCd fast-charger I learned the hard way how my batteries actually look from the inside:

 pics explosion

 Don't try this at home kids!

-So far so good, fortunately I didn't burn my flat so I decided that I have to either buy or build a charger that is designed to charge
-Nickel-Metal-Hybrid (NiMh) batteries with very little cappacity (measured in mAh - milliamphours FIXME)
+So far so good, I didn't burn my flat yet, so I decided to either buy or build a charger that is designed to charge Nickel-Metal Hybride (NiMH) batteries with very little capacity (measured in mAh - milliamphours FIXME)

-### What you always wanted to know about batteries
+### What you always wanted to know about rechargeable batteries

 First off, my tiny knobcell (FIXME) accus have the following specs: